IntelPython/numba-dpex/docs/user_guides/debugging/index.rst

 Requirements
 ------------

-`Intel® Distribution for GDB` is needed for `numba-dppy`'s debugging features to work.
+`Intel® Distribution for GDB` is required for `numba-dppy`'s debugging features to work.
 `Intel® Distribution for GDB` is part of `Intel oneAPI` and the relevant documentation can be found at `Intel® Distribution for GDB documentation`_.